markdirish/restify-gitbook/tutorial-1-simple-rest-api-endpoints.md

----
-description: Learn how to make simple REST endpoints for your Node.js server using Restify
----

 # Tutorial 1: Simple REST API Endpoints

 One of the first exercises taught to those interested in making a server is usually to create an echo server.
 Our echo server will use restify to capture a parameter passed through the URL, and return that parameter with a simple messages.
 Create a file named **echo-server.js** and copy the following code:

-{% code-tabs %}
-{% code-tabs-item title="echo-server.js" %}
 ```javascript
 var restify = require('restify');
 var server = restify.createServer();